 "Come for a walk with me," he suggested in an unemotional voice, taking my hand.

-I did as I was asked, instantly soothed by the coolness of his skin against mine.
-Yet as we walked, as if my heart suspected something I didn't, the relief his touch provided was slowly replaced by a clammy discomfort.
-For the first time I could remember in my blissful history of touching him, I wanted to snatch my hand away, to break the connection between us because I could feel something was wrong.
-Very wrong.
+I did as he asked, instantly soothed by the coolness of his skin against mine.
+Yet as we walked, as if my heart suspected something I did not, the relief his touch provided was eclipsed by clammy discomfort.
+For the first time I could remember in my blissful history of touching him, I wanted to snatch my hand away, to break the connection between us because I felt something was wrong.

-I tried to focus on the scenery.
+I focused on the scenery.
 It was an overcast day in Forks, not that that was unusual, but the forest seemed alive with promise.
-Birds sang happily above us and the trees themselves seemed to sway with the beauty of the afternoon.
-Had his mood been different, I might have thought Edward was taking me on a romantic hike or showing me another one of his secret hideaways.
+Birds sang cheery songs above us as the trees swayed with the beauty of the afternoon.
+Had his mood been different, I might have thought Edward was taking me on a romantic hike or showing me another secret hideaways.

-As we reached a relatively flat spot on the path, Edward let go of my hand.
-I stopped at the loss of contact, rubbing my palm against my jeans to erase the unpleasantness, and watched as he continued a few paces beyond me.
-His back was to me and as much as I appreciated the view, part of me wished he would turn around.
-I desperately needed to replace our recent awkwardness with something sweeter, something more like us, and I couldn't do that if he didn't turn around.
+As we reached a flat spot on the path, Edward released my hand.
+I rubbed my palm against my jeans to erase the unpleasantness and watched him continue a few paces beyond me.
+As much as I appreciated the view from behind, I wanted him to turn around.
+I yearned to replace our recent awkwardness with something sweeter, something more like us, and I couldn't do that if he didn't turn around.

-I hadn't consciously been counting the seconds, but I'd been looking at his back for half a minute.
-The mere fact that he wouldn't – or couldn't – turn around kept me on guard.
+I hadn't counted the seconds consciously, but after a half-minute, the fact that he wouldn't – or couldn't – turn around kept me on guard.
 I opened my mouth to ask him what was wrong but closed it again, somehow knowing he would soon tell me.